 I had a shorter fuse/less patience while I was there.
 All of the options in the city were so overwhelming.
 There were a few times where I honestly think I was experiencing a small panic attack.
 My chest started tightening and my body got hot and I thought I was going to cry.
 I like practicality and simplicity in my life.
 If that means living slow for the rest of my days on a farm then that is fine by me.
 I’m not sure why there has to be so much of one thing.

 In the efforts of portraying my experiences as the research it sort of is, I’ll end this article with a “Conclusion”.
 With all the money spent on convenience, I didn’t feel like anything was that convenient at all.
 Even if you did know where you were going to order delivery food from, you still had to either walk down to the ground level to pick up your food or buzz the delivery person in (to two doors) and have them walk up the stairs to your room where you then retrieve your food.
 If you wanted to go somewhere, you had at least 4 ride-share companies to choose from or taking the subway or walking.
 If you wanted a hamburger, you had to decide which of the 20 places within 15 minutes you were going to go get a hamburger from.

 I feel most at home on my farm.
-I feel bliss, calmness, serenity, peacefulness.
-I’m able to slow down completely – do things like appreciate the birds or hopping in my car to go to the store and back within 15 minutes.
-I’m not completely trashing cities – there are plenty of great things in the area I was in that I wish I had the option to take advantage of back home.
+I feel bliss, calm, serenity, peacefulness and slow down completely.
+There are plenty of great things in a city I wish I had the option to take advantage of back home.
 But as far as my mental health goes, the fact that homesteading allows and sometimes even forces me to slow down is such a blessing that I now realize I haven’t fully been appreciating.
 Do you think farming/homesteading has helped your mental health state?
 I’d love to hear about it in the comments or in a private message!